-Transnationalism is all the rage in academia now — undermining various countries’ claims to “exceptionalism” in their history.
+Transnationalism is all the rage in academia now — undermining various countries’ claims of “exceptionalism” in their history.
 Like pandemic viruses, social movements have little respect for national borders.

 My book charted the social and political forces that floated back and forth over the Atlantic for about 150 years – from escaped slave and abolitionist Frederick Douglass visiting Ireland in the 1840s, to Marcus Garvey adopting the language and iconography of the Sinn Féin movement in the early 1900s.